componentjs/guide/component/getting-started.md

   password <password>
 ```

-Currently, bitbucket does not support generating a personal OAuth access token.
-The [urrent documentation on OAuth with BitBucket](https://confluence.atlassian.com/isplay/BITBUCKET/OAuth+on+Bitbucket) only works with app authorization.
+Currently, Bitbucket does not support generating a personal OAuth access token.
+The [current documentation on OAuth with BitBucket](https://confluence.atlassian.com/isplay/BITBUCKET/OAuth+on+Bitbucket) only works with app authorization.

 ## Next steps